Writing a Plugin

 }

-// Collector declares the ability to accept the plugins which match the provided method signature.
+// Collector declares the ability to accept plugins that match the provided method signature.

 Collector interface {

-// Collects search for the plugins which implements given interfaces in the args
+// Collects searches for plugins that implement the given interfaces in the args

 Collects() []*dep.In